top of page

 No

 Black sage is the most common sage in California and northern Baja California, and one of the keystone species of the coastal sage scrub plant community.
 Black sages grow quickly, mounding to 3 to 6 feet in height and as wide.
-The plant has attractive dark green leaves, 1-3 inches long.
-It is semi-deciduous; leaves

-may curl or drop during summer drought.
+The plant has attractive dark green leaves, 1–3 inches long.
+It is semi-deciduous; leaves may curl or drop during summer drought.
 The plant is highly aromatic.

-White to pale blue-lavender flowers occur in clusters at any time of the year.
-The plant flowers are an important food source for bees, butterflies, and hummingbirds.
-The seeds are an important food for quail, towhee, and other birds.
+White to pale blue-lavender flowers occur in clusters at any time of the year, with heaviest bloom typically in spring.
+The flowers are an important food source for bees, butterflies (including the monarch), and hummingbirds, and the seeds provide a valuable food source for quail, towhee, and other seed-eating birds.

 Growing Plants in the Desert — Important Information